postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 To use your Google account to sign in to Postman, select __Sign up with Google__, and follow the instructions.

 > You can [update your username](#updating-your-username) or [change your email address](#changing-your-email-address) at any time.

+### Security policies and standards

+Postman uses several technologies to ensure that your personal data is safe and secure:

+* Communication with Postman servers only happens through HTTPS and Secure WebSockets.
+* Environment and global variables are encrypted so that only you can view them.

+For more details, visit our [security page](https://www.postman.com/security).

 ## Configuring your account